swcarpentry/website/_posts/2016/12/2016-12-19-election-kate-hertweck.md

 -----
 My current position is Assistant Professor of Biology at the University of Texas at Tyler.
 I teach plant taxonomy, genomics, and bioinformatics, and also mentor undergraduates and graduate students in independent research.
-I'm happy to chat about science, teaching, and faculty life on [Twitter](https://twitter.com/k8hert) or my [blog](http://k8hert.blogspot.com), and you can learn more about my research on [GitHub](https://github.com/k8hertweck) or my [research/teaching website](https://sites.google.com/site/k8hertweck/).
+I'm happy to chat about knitting, science, teaching, and faculty life on [Twitter](https://twitter.com/k8hert) or my [blog](http://k8hert.blogspot.com), and you can learn more about my research on [GitHub](https://github.com/k8hertweck) or my [research/teaching website](https://sites.google.com/site/k8hertweck/).